rwilliams58/onnx/docs/Operators.md

 <dt><tt>axis</tt> : int</dt>
 <dd>If set, defines the broadcast dimensions.
 See doc for details.</dd>
 <dt><tt>broadcast</tt> : int</dt>
-<dd>Pass 1 to enable broadcasting</dd>
+<dd>Pass 1 to enable broadcasting.</dd>
 </dl>

 #### Inputs

 <dl>
 <dt><tt>A</tt> : T</dt>
-<dd>First operand, should share the type with the second operand.</dd>
+<dd>The first operand.
+It should share the type with the second operand.</dd>
 <dt><tt>B</tt> : T</dt>
-<dd>Second operand.
-With broadcasting can be of smaller size than A. If broadcasting is disabled it should be of the same size.</dd>
+<dd>The second operand.
+With broadcasting, this can a smaller size than A. If broadcasting is disabled, it should be of the same size.</dd>
 </dl>

 #### Outputs

 <dl>
 <dt><tt>C</tt> : T</dt>
-<dd>Result, has same dimensions and type as A</dd>
+<dd>The result, which has the same dimensions and type as A.</dd>
 </dl>

 #### Type Constraints

 <dl>
 <dt><tt>T</tt> : tensor(float16), tensor(float), tensor(double)</dt>
-<dd>Constrain input and output types to float tensors.</dd>
+<dd>Constrains input and output types to float tensors.</dd>
 </dl>

 ### <a name="Sum"></a><a name="sum">**Sum**</a>

-  Element-wise sum of each of the input tensors.
+  The element-wise sum of each of the input tensors.
 The first input tensor can be used in-place as the output tensor, in which case the sum will be done in place and results will be accumulated in input0.
 All inputs and outputs must have the same shape and data type.